 Skip to main content

 You can use external assemblies in scripts and global modules.
-Both standard and compiled user assemblies can be used.
+Both standard and user-compiled assemblies are supported.
+Every class and method in an attached assembly becomes available to your scripts.

-1. Open the Project Properties dialog box, click the Scripts tab, and then click the References .Net… button.
+1. Open the Project Properties dialog box, click the Scripts tab, then click References .NET….

-3. In the Add Assembly dialog box, select Attached file or Standard assembly name in the type field.
+3. In the Add Assembly dialog box, choose the source in the type field:

 namespace TestNameSpace